ghabriel-rodrigues/dataducks/README.md

 # DATADUCKS

-This is a system created to help scientists to figure out how they can help ducks.
+This is a system created to help scientists to figure out hw they can help ducks.
 It requires Python3.7, Django 2.2 and Mongo to work well.

 STEPS TO INSTALL THE APP in your local